Patent Damages: Expert Testimony, Tightened Standards, Implications of EcoFactor v. Google

 Mr. Bruno focuses his practice on intellectual property litigation matters, primarily involving trade secrets, patents, and related contract disputes.
 He also has a broad base of experience, in and outside of IP, that allows him to effectively and efficiently manage litigation in other subject matters and to counsel clients on all types of IP risk.
 He has extensive litigation experience, including a very active critical motions and appellate practice.
 He has personally argued in three courts of appeal and has drafted critical motions and briefs in numerous subject areas, including employment, environmental, defamation, copyright, tax, and complex commercial litigation law.

-Ms. Smalley's practice is focused on her clients’ development of technology and protecting and enforcing their intellectual property rights.
+Clients’ development of their technology and protecting and enforcing clients’ intellectual property rights are the focus of Ms. Smalley’s practice.
 She has litigated numerous patent infringement suits involving medical devices, electronic components and imaging technology.
 Ms. Smalley prosecutes patents in the chemical and biotechnology fields and has a technical background in chemistry, including organic and analytical chemistry.
 Prior to joining the firm, she supported the in-house Patent Prosecution Department at Motorola.

 Description